Dooders/Dooders/README.md

 [^1]: complexity systems science
 [^2]: notes on models
 [^3]: Complexification creates conditions for emergent properties.
-A lot like: "if you complexify it, it will emerge"
+Borrowing the slogan from the classic movie `Field of Dreams`: "if you complexify it, properties will emerge"
-[^4]: Adding more and more feedback loops and interfaces inside/between models
-[^5]: Emergent properties are properties that only exist from the interactions inside/between models.
+[^4]: Emergent properties are properties that only exist from the interactions inside/between models.
 A property that is "greater than the sum of its parts"